What to Expect: Getting Tested for STDs

 - A physical exam.
 Your provider examines your genital area to check for warts, sores, rashes, irritation, or discharge.

-During your visit, your healthcare provider may ask a series of questions about your sexual history, such as if you use condoms or if you’ve had any type of sexual contact involving skin-to-skin genital contact or passing sexual fluids.
-Your doctor may also ask if you have a history of sharing needles or other drug-injection equipment.
+During your visit, your health care provider may ask a series of questions about your sexual history, such as if you use condoms or if you’ve had any type of sexual contact involving skin-to-skin genital contact or passing sexual fluids.
+Your provider may also ask if you have a history of sharing needles or other drug-injection equipment.
 While you may not be used to sharing personal information like this, it’s best to be open and honest with your provider to get the care you need.
-Remember that everything you share with your healthcare provider is confidential.
+Remember that everything you share with your health care provider is confidential.

 Getting results

-Your healthcare provider may be able to tell right away if you have an STD, but some tests can take a few days to get results.
+Your health care provider may be able to tell right away if you have an STD/STI, but some tests can take a few days to get results.
 Ask your provider how long your results should take.
 If you don’t hear back within the timeframe, follow up with a call.

-If your results come back positive, the good news is that most STDs can be treated or cured.
-Be sure to follow your provider’s instructions, take your medications as prescribed, and take measures to prevent giving your STD to your sex partners, such as wearing a condom, dental dam, or another barrier method every time you have sex.
+If your results come back positive, the good news is that most STDs/STIs can be treated or cured.
+Be sure to follow your provider’s instructions, take your medications as prescribed, and take measures to prevent giving your STD/STI to your sex partners, such as wearing a condom, dental dam, or another barrier method every time you have sex.

-You can take care of your sexual health by taking steps like wearing condoms to lower your risk of STDs and getting tested whenever you think you might have been exposed.
+You can take care of your sexual health by taking steps like wearing condoms to lower your risk of STDs/STIs and getting tested whenever you think you might have been exposed.

 Looking for PrEP or